In a nutshell

 - Working an at international law firm you will travel abroad and may even work in an overseas office for a while, perhaps in Brussels.
 Fluency in another language can be useful.
 There is also a trend for lawyers to switch between private practice and working for the regulators.

-- Brexit is a big topic here.
-Merger control in the UK predates that on an EU level, so complete separation from the EU may not have a large direct impact on the UK merger regime.
+- Brexit continues to be a big topic here, with the UK remaining subject to the EU state aid regime until the transition period ends.
+Merger control in the UK pre-dates that on an EU level, so complete separation from the EU may not have a large direct impact on the UK merger regime.
 However, companies could lose their ability to request merger clearance under both jurisdictions simultaneously – separate submissions may have to be made to both UK and EU regulators, driving up costs for businesses.

 - There will probably be a need for the UK to establish its own domestic state aid authority post-Brexit, according to a report from the House of Lords’ EU Committee.
 The CMA is being considered for this role.
-In the transition period, it’s likely EU state aid rules will remain in place, however it isn’t clear whether new measures would have to be sent to the European Commission for approval during this time.
-Generally the EU restricts a government's ability to offer support to specific companies if it would give a company an advantage over its competitors.
-Recently the Treasury announced a deal with EU competition chief Margrethe Vestager, which involved RBS paying £835 million to competitors to avoid restrictions on state aid.
+In the transition period, it’s likely EU state aid rules will remain in place; however, it isn’t clear whether new measures would have to be sent to the European Commission for approval during this time.
+Generally, the EU restricts a government's ability to offer support to specific companies if it would give a company an advantage over its competitors.
 Exceptions can also be made if the aid in question is shown to be important to general economic development.